suncoast-devs/handbook/lessons/misc-api-intro/index.md

 - Give me 12 Ron Swanson quotes
 - Give me any Ron Swanson quotes where he mentions work

-However it would _not_ fit a style of:
+However, it would _not_ fit a style of:

 - Here is a new Ron Swanson quote I want you to keep around.
 - Please remove the 4th Ron Swanson quote.